“What were your favorite highlights in Europe?“

 I met many people along my travels that showed me around their cities when I came through their area.

 Some even gave me a place to stay for a few nights.

-For all the cool sights I saw and all the fun things I did it was the people I met along the way that really made my travels worth it.
+For all the cool sights I saw, and all the fun things I did, it was the people I met along the way that made my travels worth it.

-What are some of your favorite European highlights?
+What are some of your favorite highlights in Europe?

 Do you have any that are the same as mine?

 My name is Jeremiah and I'm from the desert of Arizona.

 I'm always in search of the next adrenaline pumping adventure.